 According to a survey published last year, interacting online has become the most common way for US heterosexual people to connect, and Pew estimates that 57 percent of respondents using a dating websites app felt it would be at least somewhat good.
 However, these applications can expose users to online fraud and catfishing, and Ohio State researchers believe that persons who suffer from melancholy or social anxiety may have a negative experience utilizing these platforms.
 Matchmaking apps, like so many other technological breakthroughs, offer both positive and negative trade-offs.

-Nevertheless, dating sites can still be a good place to find a date.
+Nevertheless, dating sites can still be good places to find a date.
 Who knows, you might find your soulmate here!